 You may also be able to detect highly divergent beams generated by very high-powered diode lasers using different detectors and specialized measuring tips.

 For a rough estimation of the beam’s focus position, you can run beam print tests on flat, anodized aluminum sheets at different focus positions.
 Photography paper also works in place of aluminum sheets.
 Another method is beam-swiping on tilted anodized aluminum sheets.
-These tests are easy to perform and do not require heavy investment.
-However, it's important to note that they do not have the level of accuracy that dedicated measurement systems have.
+These tests are easy to perform and do not require a heavy investment.
+However, these methods lack the precision and repeatability of dedicated beam profiling systems.

-What Are the Main Parts of the Thermophile Sensor of the Laser?
+What Are the Main Parts of the Thermopile Sensor?

-A thermophile sensor is made up of a few parts.
+A thermopile sensor is made up of a few parts.
 Some of the main components are discussed below.

 1. Hot Junction